 Can Hash browns be Healthy?
-Sure, especially if you bypass deep-fried and try oil-free air fryer hash browns.
-But if you want low carb, cauliflower is where it’s at.
+Sure, especially if you bypass deep-fried and try oven-baked or air fryer hash browns.
+But if you want low-carb, cauliflower hashbrowns is where it’s at.

-These tasty, crispy little darlings make a great addition to a brunch menu and are so versatile beyond the breakfast table so are perfect for a low carb or keto picnic menu.
+These tasty, crispy little darlings make a great addition to a brunch menu and are so versatile beyond the breakfast table, so they are perfect for a low-carb or keto picnic menu.
 They’re also just as good cold as they are hot.

 Ways to Serve Cauliflower Hash Browns